TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-1/built-in-methods.md

     6

 You can also reverse with <span style="color:red">an_array.reverse</span> and many more.
-These are built in methods of the __Core API__ (let's understand it as a library), which doesn't require you to import anything extra to use it, every class has it's own built in functions such as String, Hash, etc...
+These are built in methods of the __Core API__ (let's understand API as a collection of libraries), which doesn't require you to import anything extra to use it, every class such as String, Hash, etc...(more on this later) has it's own built in functions.

 ##The Standard Library